Chief Harun – a father who moves from shame to mental health advocate

 Outcome

 “My son now has his own goats that he is rearing.
-This has supported us to keep up his medication, pay his school fees and attend to numerous of his basic needs”.
+This has supported us to keep up his medication, pay his school fees and attend to many of his basic needs”

 Chief Harun’s experience as a carer for his son was life-changing.
 Before the arrival of services and support, it was generally believed that epilepsy was contagious.
 As a result, people experiencing seizures were often isolated from other community members.
 Chief Harun now visits churches to raise awareness of medical treatment available for some mental health conditions and the services available in his community.